SquidBowl/PE-0.7.3-ORGANIZED/README.md

 A fork of [Psych Engine](https://github.com/ShadowMario/) based on 0.7.3.

 Do you guys like 0.7.3?
 Well, I do!
 Do you hate having to remove all the unneeded files?
 Well, I do too.
 So I did something about it!
-I made a Psych Fork that removes and cleans any unneeded assets, classes, and files!
-Note, this fork is made with my use in mind, and others can use while, it might not cater to everyone!
-Just so you know, this is a Psych Engine fork and nothing more, I'm not advertising this as a brand of any sort.
+I made a Psych Fork that removes and cleans unneeded assets, classes, and files!
+Note, this fork is made with my use in mind, and others can use it, it might not cater to everyone!
+This is a Psych Engine fork and nothing more, I'm not advertising this as a brand of any sort.
 ## Changes:
 * Removed unneeded Stage classes
 * Ran all images through oxipng for optimal image quality and performance